aarron-lee/PowerControl-Electron/README.md

 # PowerControl Fork

-Powercontrol fork of v2.0.8 for ChimeraOS
+Powercontrol fork of v2.0.8 with fan controls only

 # Disclaimer